hiromipaw/onionperf-docker/README.md

 # onionperf-docker
 OnionPerf Dockerized

-For more info on Onion Perf see https://github.com/robgjansen/onionperf
+For more info on OnionPerf see https://github.com/robgjansen/onionperf

 Run: